 Wealden

 § This page gives an overview of the Wealden local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wealden is the largest district in East Sussex, stretching across the High Weald and the South Downs.
 It includes market towns such as Hailsham, Crowborough, and Uckfield, alongside historic villages and countryside.
 Ashdown Forest, associated with Winnie-the-Pooh, offers open heathland, while the South Downs provide rolling chalk hills.
 The landscape is dotted with castles, such as Herstmonceux, and historic estates, while rivers, farmland, and forests dominate much of the rural scenery.

-The administrative boundary of Wealden can be viewed on OpenStreetMap: District Boundary of Wealden.
+The administrative boundary of Wealden can also be viewed on OpenStreetMap: District Boundary of Wealden.

 Key Facts about Wealden